BenKaehler/q2-makarsa/README.md

 ### Plug-in Features

-PKGNAME is at the $\alpha$ stage.
+pretty-easi is at the $\alpha$ stage.
 In addition to wrapping the SpiecEasi package it provides a visualisation for generated networks.
 As development continues additional features will be listed here.

 <!-- Things not in the plugin / either no included or not completed -->
 <!-- qiime spieceasi --citations  -->